AvantCredit raises $225 million from Tiger Global, Peter Thiel

 Other financial-services companies to raise large chunks of cash this year include wealth-management company Addepar, which raised $50 million in May; LendingClub competitor Prosper, which raised $70 million in May; and wealth-management company Personal Capital, which raised $50 million in October.

 AvantCredit last raised money in July with a $75 million investment, also led by Tiger Global.
-Earlier in the year, the company secured two credit facilities totaling $400 million.
+Earlier in the year, the company secured two credit facilities totalling $400 million.

 The latest funding round was co-led by August Capital, with participation from DFJ Growth, RRE Ventures, KKR & Co., and Thiel.
 All the funding was primary, meaning it is going directly to the company rather than to buy out early investors and employee shareholders.